|

 the ordinances of the Gentiles.

-Saul: Hey, guys!
-I’ve got another idea!
+Antiochus: I’ve got an idea, Laodice!
 Let’s build a

-James: Like their relatives?
-I’ve seen how you treat your
+relatives?
+I’ve seen how they treat their friends and

-relatives, Saul, and if they treat me like that… I think I’ll
+relatives, and if they want to treat me like that… I think I’ll

 pass.